 - a.
 The following standards are minimum standards and may be superseded by the requirements of Chapter 2 of the Development Standards when said requirements are more stringent than these minimum standards. - b.
 Non-residential driveways shall provide fire department access from the nearest Shasta County recognized private or public roadway to within 150 feet of any portion of the exterior wall of each building on the premises.
 An exception to subsection (b) may be approved by the County Fire Warden when building(s) are completely protected with an approved automatic fire sprinkler system. - c.
-Following are minimum roadway and non-residential driveway construction standards: - 1.
-Road Width All roads shall be constructed to provide a minimum of two, ten (10) foot traffic lanes, not including shoulder and striping.
+Following are minimum roadway and non-residential driveway construction standards: - Road Width All roads shall be constructed to provide a minimum of two, ten (10) foot traffic lanes, not including shoulder and striping.
 These traffic lanes shall provide for two-way traffic flow to support emergency vehicle and civilian egress, (CCR T.14, Section 1273.01) - 2.
 Shoulders one (1) foot wide on each side of the driving surface in accordance with Chapter 2 of the Development Standards. - 3.
 Vertical Clearance Fifteen (15) feet, unobstructed.
-(CCR T.14, Section 1273.10) - Roadway Surface - a.
+(CCR T.14, Section 1273.10) - 4.
+Roadway Surface - a.
 Roadways shall be designed and maintained to support the imposed load of fire apparatus weighing at least 75,000 pounds and provide an all-weather aggregate road base.
 Applicant shall provide engineering specifications to support design if requested by the County Fire Warden.
-(CCR T.14, Section 1273.02) - 5.
+(CCR T.14, Section 1273.02) - b.
+Those portions of roadways and driveways with grades greater than 12% shall be paved in accordance with Chapter 2 of the Development Standards. - 5.
 Roadway Radius (CCR T.14, Section 1273.04) - a.
 Not less than 50 feet inside radius - b.
-Curves having an inside radius of 50-100 feet shall have a minimum surfacing width of 24 feet. - c.
-Curves having an inside radius of 100-200 feet shall have a minimum surfacing width of 22 feet.
+Curves having an inside radius of 50-100 feet shall have a minimum surfacing width of 22-24 feet.

+- c.
+Curves having an inside radius of 100-200 feet shall have a minimum surfacing width of 20 22 feet. - d.
+Vertical Curvature Vertical curves shall be designed by a licensed engineer to accommodate fire apparatus.
-d.

 The length of vertical curves in roadways, exclusive of gutters, ditches, and drainage structures designed to hold or divert water, shall be not less than 100 feet.
 (CCR T.14, Section 1273.04)

-6. Roadway Turnarounds
+- 6. Roadway Turnarounds - a.

-- a.
 Dead-end roads shall be provided with a turnaround.
 (CCR T.14, Section 1273.05 / 1273.09 / Figure 2-40) - b.
-Dead-end non-residential driveways over 150 feet in length shall be provided with an approved area for turning around fire apparatus.
-(California Fire Code, Section 503.2.5) - Turnarounds are required on driveways and dead-end roads.
+Dead-end non-residential driveways over 150 feet in length shall be provided with an turnaround within 50 feet of the building approved area for turning around fire apparatus.
+(California Fire Code, Section 503.2.5) - c.
+Turnarounds are required on driveways and dead-end roads.
 The turning radius on a turnaround shall be forty (40) feet from the center line of the road, not including parking.
 (CCR T.14, Section 1273.05 / Figure 2-40) - d.
 Hammerhead or "T" turnarounds may be approved for parcel maps by the approving authority upon considering recommendations by the Department of Public Works and the County Fire Warden.
 Alternative turnarounds shall be constructed in accordance with Figure 2-40. - e.
 Hammerhead or "T" turnarounds may be approved on nonresidential driveways by the County Fire Warden.
-Alternative turnarounds shall be constructed in accordance with Figure 2-40.

-7. Hydrant Turnouts
+Alternative turnarounds shall be constructed in accordance with Figure 2-40. - 7.
+Hydrant Turnouts - a.
+Roads and commercial driveways less than 28 feet in width shall be provided with turnouts at each fire hydrant.